 The church shall not install or retain an officer who fails to adhere to or expresses disagreement with the statement of faith set forth in Article 2.
 All church officers, upon request of the pastor, shall affirm in writing their agreement with the statement of faith.

-All church officers must be approved initially and thereafter annually by the pastor to commence or continue in their offices.
+All church officers must be approved initially by the pastor to commence in their offices.

 Only church members are eligible for election or appointment to any church office or position.
 Affiliated Adherents with this church are not eligible for such election or appointment.

-Election of Church Officers: The annual election of officers, other than the senior and other pastors, by the church membership shall occur during the month of _____________at the annual church business meeting.
-Officers of the church must be elected by a majority of the eligible membership present at a regular or special church business meeting.
-The pastor, from time to time as he deems appropriate, may appoint other church officers, subject to a confirmation vote by a majority of the eligible church membership, present and voting at any regular or special church business meeting.
-Members may submit to the pastor and the church council nominations for corporate officers.
-The pastor and the church council shall then serve as the nominating committee for all general elections of officers.
+Election of Church Officers: The annual election of officers, other than the senior and other pastors, by the church membership shall occur during the month of ____ January_____at the annual church Conference; with the exception of year 2023 it should occur in the month of February.
+The Governing Board may, from time to time, may appoint other church officers, subject to a confirmation vote by a majority of the eligible church membership, present and voting at any governing board meeting, special church business meeting or Church Conference.
+Members may submit to the pastor and the church Governing Board nominations for the governing board.
+The pastor and the church Governing Board shall then serve as the nominating committee for all general elections of board members.

 Terms of Service for Officers